danielserva/trade-id-generator/README.md

 ## Task

-This repo contains tests for code to generate the IDs - you will need to complete the code in `identity/generation.py`.
+This repo contains tests for code to generate the IDs using the functions provided inside the `identity/generation.py` file as an entry point.
+Your challenge is completing the code, not limited to that specific script or functions.

-There are multiple branches with different tests that you can use to understand the requirements that we are looking for.
-For example, the tests in `python-test` will run uniqueness and simple format checks.

 You can merge one branch at a time into the `python-test` branch, run the test suite, improve your solution and commit the changes before merging the next one.